ethangclark/r2v/README.md

   },
 })
 ```
 Here, `View`s and `Reactions` will update when the giant object is set to a new value, but won't update to changes on subfields of the giant object.

-Since turning an object into an state has a computational expense, this may be desirable in some cases.
+Note: if you change the value of a function like this example, any non-original function will behave like a normal function -- not a r2v `Method`.
+This meants it will not be allowed to update `State` fields, and it will not function as a `Materialization` (described below).

 #### Setter methods